erodrigufer/papayaChat/README.md

 	- The daemon's executable will be compiled and tested before being placed at `/usr/local/bin/papayachat/`.
 	- The chatlog's file can be found at `/var/lib/papayachat/`.
 	- If there is an error during the compilation or the build does not pass the _networking_ test, the daemon will not be installed on the system.
-2. Change the server's configuration file (`/etc/papayachat/server.config`) to your needs
+2. Change the server's configuration file (`/etc/papayachat/server.config`) to suit your needs
 	- You need sudo rights to modify the config files and server's key.
 	- Specify the `PORT` you would like to use for your chat service. _papayachatd_ daemon will be **listening** on this port for any clients wishing to connect to the service.
 3. Generate a new key and place it in the configuration folder for the server